zsoltherpai/fluent-jdbc/README.md

 ####About FluentJdbc####

-FluentJdbc provides a fluent API for executing JDBC SQL queries in Java 8.
-The main focus is on querying convenience and easy integration with most connection pooling and transaction managing solutions.
+FluentJdbc provides a fluent API for executing SQL queries in java.
+It is best suited for projects that require fine control over SQL queries and operations in a convenient, declarative way.

-FluentJdbc is lightweight and has no external dependencies.
+It wraps JDBC, provides additional features while avoids JDBC inconveniences and clutter.
+FluentJdbc is light-weight, has no 3rd party dependencies.

 #####Main advantages over plain JDBC#####
 - a flexible, functional API making the most common JDBC operations trivial one-liners
 - implicit resource management, avoiding leaks of Connections, PreparedStatements, ResultSets
 - out of the box support for java.time, Extension API for more custom types
-- automatic mapping of results to java beans
+- automatic mapping of results to POJOs
 - named query parameters

 ```